 - you could earn income through hobbies to cover expenses

-If you can get to a 3% withdrawal rate, exercise flexibility, and have some safety margin there’s a very good chance you’re going to outlast your savings.
+If you can get to a 3% withdrawal rate, exercise flexibility, and have some safety margin there’s a very good chance you’re not going to outlast your savings.

 A Word of Caution on Safe Withdrawal Rate